 Why you need insurance coverage for your small business

-Every small businesses should protect their company with small business insurance.
+Every small business should protect their company with small business insurance.
 Defending against claims and lawsuits can be a costly and time-consuming process.
 Yet many small business owners are unsure of the type of insurance they need to buy.

 There are several types of essential insurance coverage for small professional service providers: professional liability insurance, general liability insurance, and business owners’ policies.
-Small businesses with one or more employees should also consider workers compensation insurance.
+Small businesses with one or more employees should also carry workers compensation insurance.

 Professional liability insurance, also known as errors and omissions insurance, protects businesses from claims that the business was negligent in performing their professional services or failed to perform their services.
 This type of insurance is unique in that it insures the actual services your business provides vs. other types of insurance that typically protect against more general risks.
 All buyers of professional liability insurance should make sure their insurance policy will appoint an attorney to defend them against lawsuits, even if there’s been no mistake.

-It is important for businesses to partner with an insurance carrier that understands their business so that the policy can be tailored to fit its specific needs.
+It is important for businesses to partner with an insurance carrier that understands their business so that the policy can be tailored to fit their specific needs.
 For instance, if your business subcontracts some work to others, it is important for the policy to cover the work of those subcontractors.
 Otherwise, you may be left out in the cold if one of the subcontractors makes a mistake and your policy doesn’t cover their work.

 What risks do different professions face?